 “It ain’t no dream,” my friend said.
 His tones were loaded with ridicule.
 “It’s real.
-The Elder is a real album, it’s out there, at stores, and on actual shelves, and it sucks.
+The Music from The Elder is a real album, it’s out there, in stores, and on actual shelves, and it sucks.
 You just have to find it, or if you can’t find it, have a store clerk order it for you.”
 He then turned to a third party to drill down on my humiliation, “He just had a dream about buying a KISS album last night.”

-It was a bizarre dream, no doubt, and I received the ridicule that I deserved, but it defined my desire for that album in ways that were otherwise hard for me to define as a teenager.
+I deserved the ridicule that followed.
+Dreaming of buying an album was an odd, bizarre dream, but it defined my desire for that album in ways that were otherwise hard for me to define as a teenager.
 I wasn’t so simple-minded that I thought The Elder would act as an elixir to all that ailed me, but this desire for something, somewhat out of my reach, said more about me, and that era, when juxtaposed with the modern era, than it did about the quality of music on The Elder.
 The Elder might have been a symbol for all things out of reach.
 The magical, almost mystical qualities that I attached to it might have been similar to all things that appreciate the qualities we attach to a product of limited supply.
-Yet, I am still so obsessed with this album, thirty-two years after its release, that I think The Elder is not only a great album, but also the best album the rock group KISS ever released.
+Yet, I am still so obsessed with this album, decades after its release, that I think The Elder is not only a great album, but also the best album the rock group KISS ever released.